 Frequently Asked Questions

-Can semi-permanent hair color damage the hair?
+Can you use semi-permanent hair dye on grey hair?